The Hottest Home Design Trends in 2016

 Open-plan kitchen, living and dining areas are again set to dominate in 2016.
 Taking these open spaces one step further, and already predicted as one of the biggest trends of the year, is the integration between outside and inside living areas.

 This year, expect to see a greater emphasis on open living spaces connected to nature.
 Homeowners are designing their interiors with a focus on bringing the outside in – through floor-to-ceiling windows, glass walls, bi-fold doors and plantation shutters.

 These design elements allow you to connect your garden and al fresco areas to your main living spaces, encouraging a seamless flow of fresh air and greenery into your home.

 Plantation shutters are an excellent way to connect the inside and outside areas of your home, while filtering light, maximising air flow and ensuring your privacy.

-For homeowners in Sydney, from the Metro area and Eastern Suburbs to the Sutherlandshire, you can contact the team at EcoShade Solutions for design advice and more information about plantation shutters.
+For homeowners in Sydney, from the Metro area and Eastern Suburbs to the Sutherlandshire, you can contact the team at EcoShade Solutions for design advice and more information about plantation shutters in Sutherland.

 The metallic trend remains a strong theme for homes, and is set to continue to shine brightly this year.
 Whether it’s cooling metals like chrome and silver or warming metals like gold, rose gold, brass and copper, we predict metallic as the key materials for 2016.